What Makes a Man? Sex Talk in Beirut and Berlin

 Modern Arabic novels, feature films, and popular culture, far from being simply cultural imports, are hybrid forms deployed to respond to the challenges of contemporary Arab society.
 As such, they are cultural products that travel and intervene in the world.

 This book was reviewed by Michael Teague in an article, “Learning to Listen: Lebanon’s ‘Ruins’ Testify on Enduring Tragedy.”
 Al Jadid 17:64. http://www.aljadid.com/content/learning-listen-lebanon%E2%80%99s-%E2%80%98ruins%E2%80%99-testify-enduring-tragedy

 It was also reviewed by Nesrine Chahine in Comparative Literature Studies 50:4 (2013).

 Crisis and Memory: The Representation of Space in Modern Levantine Narrative.

-Crisis and Memory: The Representation of Space in Modern Levantine Narrative, edited by Ken Seigneurie, explores the literary representation of social and political crises that have punctuated the second half of the twentieth-century in the Middle East.
+Crisis and Memory: The Representation of Space in Modern Levantine Narrative, edited by Ken Seigneurie (Wiesbaden: Reichert Verlag, 2003).
+Explores the literary representation of social and political crises that have punctuated the second half of the twentieth-century in the Middle East.

 From the creation of the state of Israel and its continuing aftermath, to the Suez crisis, to the expulsion of the PLO from Jordan, to the Lebanese civil war, literature “has been there” but seldom has it been considered a useful lens for understanding the ground of these crises.
 This collection of essays aims to show how literature can illuminate crises of ethnicity, gender, class, religion, and nation.
 Contributors hail from several countries and display a variety of critical approaches but all focus on the representation of space in narrative.